COAL AND ALUM PROJECT

 Around 1850, the alum factory on the Ennert-Hardt was the largest in the state of Prussia.
 Together with the mining industry, it was the most important employer in the region.

-he mining history in the Ennert came to an end around 1875, when the chemical industry succeeded in producing alum more cheaply in a large-scale process.
-The mining and alum entrepreneurs, who had in the meantime merged to form a joint stock company, then continued their activities on the banks of the Rhine in Ramersdorf, where they had already built a cement factory in 1855, the first on the territory of the present-day Federal Republic of Germany.
+The mining history in the Ennert came to an end around 1875, when the chemical industry succeeded in producing alum more cheaply in a large-scale process.
+The mining and alum companies, which had meanwhile merged to form a joint stock company, then continued their activities on the banks of the Rhine in Ramersdorf, where they had already built a cement factory in 1855, the first on the territory of the present-day Federal Republic of Germany.